dinceruur/androidFFT/README.md

 FFT part is implemented as native code : for more info take a look at <a href="https://github.com/berndporr/kiss-fft">this repo</a>.
 <p>Graph library : https://github.com/jjoe64/GraphView</p>

-You can download the app on <a href="https://play.google.com/store/apps/details?id=com.github.dinceruur.androidfft">Google Play Store</a>

 # Important Notes
 <ul>
   <li>You can set sampling size on config screen like 512,1024, ... </li>